autograms/autograms/docs/autograms_concepts/autograms.md

 # How an autogram works

-An autogram is defined by an object of type Autogram().
+An autogram is defined by a an object of type Autogram.
 An autogram stores a collection of nodes as an OrderedDict type that form a graph that will define how the program is executed.
 Autograms can either be executed by the autogram.reply() or autogram.apply_fn() method. autogram.reply() is meant to get a reply from a chatbot, and autogram.apply_fn() is meant to call a specific module within the autogram and return a result, and can be used for non-conversational autograms.

-## initlaizing the autogram
+## initializing the autogram

 ```
-from autograms import Autogram, AutogramConfig, AutogramCompiler
+from autograms import Autogram, AutogramConfig, AutogramCompiler, read_autogram
 ```